haiku/website/content/blog/pulkomandy/2020-04-28-haiku_activity_report_april_2020.md

 to also identifying bugs and performance issues in other places in the storage management code.

-<h3>clang support</h3>
+<h3>Clang support</h3>

-X512 fixed several problems which prevented building Haiku with clang, which raises some warnings where gcc doesn't see a problem, and probably fixing some bugs in the process.
+X512 fixed several problems which prevented building Haiku with Clang, which raises some warnings where GCC doesn't see a problem, and probably fixing some bugs in the process.

-This also allowed experimenting with use of clang to build the ARM64 bootloader.
+This also allowed experimenting with the use of Clang to build the ARM64 bootloader.
-It showed that the current method to generate an EFI bootloader for ARM isn't quite correct, and that it's possible to get the bootloader to work a lot better when built using clang.
+It showed that the current method to generate an EFI bootloader for ARM isn't quite correct and that it's possible to get the bootloader to work a lot better when built using Clang.

 <h3>Microcode updates</h3>